google/orthotope/README.md

 This is a library for multi-dimensional arrays inspired by APL.

-## Multi-dimnsional array
+## Multi-dimensional arrays

-Each array has a number of elements of the same type, and a /shape/.
+Each array has a number of elements of the same type, and a *shape*.
 The shape can be described by a list of integers that gices the size foir each of the dimensions.
 E.g. the array shape `[2,3]` is a 2x3 matrix, and the shape `[]` is a single value (a scalar).
-The number of dimensions is called the /rank/ of the array.
+The number of dimensions is called the *rank* of the array.

 The shape may or may not be part of the type, depending on which version of the